Assembly convenes in Bangor — June 17–18, 2026 Sign up for updates → Watch the sessions →

 Recommendations go to Maine legislators and to candidates for governor.
 Lawmakers from both parties have committed to working with the delegates' priorities in Fall 2026, supported by MEPRI at USM.

 Delegates who attend all sessions receive a $750 stipend.
 Meals and accommodations are provided in Bangor, and travel support is available.
-If the way you learn best isn't already built in, CEPARE will work with you.
+If the way delegates learn best isn't already built in, CEPARE works with them.

 Students are full participants